-Infant weight chart by WHO growth charts and link to CDC growth charts with baby height weight chart.
-Optimal baby weight gain and growth percentiles plus growth chart calculator.
+View infant weight chart by WHO and link to CDC growth charts with baby height weight chart.
+For optimal baby weight gain and weight percentiles with a weight chart calculator.

-The distribution shows what infants and young children weigh under these good conditions.
+The distribution among babies shows what infants and young children weigh under these good conditions.

 Rather than how they weigh in environments that may not support optimal weight growth.